 In this phase, the remaining permanent teeth are allowed to erupt.
 A successful first phase will have created room for teeth to find an eruption path.
 Otherwise, they may become impacted or severely displaced.
 Retainers will be necessary for a period of time during this period to maintain the results of the early treatment.

 At the end of the first phase of treatment, teeth are not in their final positions, as many permanent teeth have not even erupted yet.
-Final alignment will be determined and accomplished in the second phase of treatment.
+The final alignment will be determined and accomplished in the second phase of treatment.
 Selective removal of certain primary (baby) teeth may be in the best interest of enhancing eruption during this resting phase.
-Therefore, periodic recall appointments for observation are necessary, usually on a six month basis.
+Therefore, periodic recall appointments for observation are necessary, usually on a six-month basis.

 The major advantages of two-phase treatment are: